IsEnesEval/diagstandards/standard.md

 The data definition file *must* consist of a YAML file containing a mapping of mappings.
 The top-level mapping will have as keys the path to the data files.
 And as values, the mapping containing the metadata of each file.

-There is no limit to the number of input data files that can be provided on a single file, although it is *suggested* (ANY IDEA OF WHAT MAY FOLLOW?).

 ### Required options